rojeenathapa/gurkha-hack/README.md

 <div align="center">

-# ♻️ Litterly – AI-Powered Waste Classification
+# ♻️ Litterly –  Waste Classification

 This project provides a FastAPI server powered by YOLOv8 segmentation models to classify waste from images.